cabernetwork/cabernet/README.md

 ### 2. Installation
 - Download source
 - Unzip source in the installation folder
-- Launch the app by running the command "python3 tvh_main.py" and then stopping it after it starts.
-This should create a data folder and a config.ini inside that folder.
+- Launch the app by running the command "python3 tvh_main.py".
+This should create a data folder and a config.ini inside that folder
+- Bring up browser and go to http://ipaddress:6077/
+- From Plugins, install PlutoTV plugin
+- Stop the app
-- Edit the config.ini and add the following lines
+- Edit the data/config.ini and add the following lines
 <pre>
 [plutotv_default]
 label = PlutoTV Instance